Democratic presidential hopeful Biden attacks Trump's coronavirus response

 Biden, Sanders and Trump have all canceled campaign events in recent days after warnings from public health officials about holding large-scale gatherings.

-Trump, who called off planned events in Nevada and Colorado this week, told reporters on Thursday he was also considering nixing plans for a rally in Tampa, Florida, on March 25.
+Trump, who called off planned events in Nevada and Colorado this week, told reporters on Thursday he was also considering nixing plans for a March 25 rally in Tampa, Florida.

 “I think we’ll probably not do it because people would say it’s better to not do,” he said at the White House.